What do I need to know when my Amazon EC2 instance is scheduled for retirement?

 Due to underlying hardware degradation, an EBS-backed instance can get stuck in a stopping state.
 You can force the instance to stop using the console or AWS Command Line Interface (AWS CLI).
 This action can take up to 10 minutes.
 For more information, see Troubleshooting Stopping Your Instance.

 Data stored on an instance store volume doesn't persist if an instance is stopped.
 To prevent data loss, connect to your instance using Remote Desktop Protocol (RDP).
 Then, move data located on the instance store volume to an attached EBS volume.
 For more information, see Instance Store Lifetime.
+If your instance root device is an instance store volume, the instance is terminated when it is stopped and can't be used again.

 Building for fault tolerance